cody-scott/dagster-mssql-bcp/docs/dev.md

     Adds a bit column to indicate if that row should take place in the replacement.
     This is used to update the tab and new line removal from a string

+### BCP Resource

+This should inherit from the BCPResource and the implement class of BCPCore

 ## BCP IO Manager